dmastylo/RPI-Class2Go/README.md

 * *Open*.
 The platform is open source to make it easier for users (faculty members) to give us feedback on what we are doing.
-    Eventually we would love to have others use the platform, or to collaborate with similar efforts in other places.
+    We would love to have others use the platform, or to collaborate with similar efforts in other places.

 * *Portable*.
 We believe strongly that valuable course content